 Most traders would agree that you would need five to seven indicators to perform technical analysis for any given cryptocurrency.
 These technical indicators should provide enough information to help you make informed decisions, but not so much that you become paralyzed by analysis.

-Using technical indicators will help you identify crypto trends, the support and resistance levels, mark the historical highs and lows and plan your market positions.
+Using technical indicators will help you identify crypto trends, and the support and resistance levels, mark the historical highs and lows, and plan your market positions.